galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
->    > > Around 70% of the reads have been assigned to genes: this quantity is correct enough.
-If it is going below 50%, you should investigate where are mapping your reads (with IGV) and check that the annotation corresponds to the reference genome (version).
+>    > > Around 70% of the reads have been assigned to genes: this quantity is good enough.
+If the percentage is below 50%, you should investigate where your reads are mapping (with IGV) and check that the annotation corresponds to the correct reference genome version.
 >    > >
 >    > {: .solution}
 >    {: .question}
 >
 {: .hands_on}

-The main output of **featureCounts** is a big table.
+The main output of **featureCounts** is a table.

 > ### {% icon question %} Question
 >
-> 1. Which information does the generated table files contain?
+> 1. What information does the generated table contain?
-> 2. Which feature has the most reads mapped on it for both samples?
+> 2. Which feature has the most counts for both samples?
+(Hint: Use the Sort tool)
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-The useful result file is a tabular file with two columns: the gene id and the number of reads mapped on the corresponding gene
+The table has two columns: the gene id and the number of reads (or fragments in the case of paired-end reads) mapped to the gene
 > > 2.
-To display the most abundantly detected feature, we need to sort the files with the features and the number of reads mapped to them.
-This can be done using the Sort tool on the second column and in descending order, which reveals that FBgn0000556 is the feature with the most reads (around 258,000 in GSM461177 and 253,000 in GSM461180) mapped on it.
+To display the most abundantly detected feature, we need to sort the table of counts.
+This can be done using the Sort tool, by sorting the table on the second column in descending order.
+This reveals that FBgn0000556 is the feature with the most counts (around 128,814 in GSM461177 and 126,933 in GSM461180).
 > >
 > {: .solution}
 {: .question}

 ## Identification of the differentially expressed features

-In the previous section, we counted reads that mapped to genes for two sample.
-To be able to identify differential gene expression induced by PS depletion, all datasets (3 treated and 4 untreated) must be analyzed following the same procedure and for the whole genome.
+In the previous section, we counted reads mapped to genes for two samples.
+To be able to identify differential gene expression induced by PS depletion, all datasets (3 treated and 4 untreated) must be analyzed following the same procedure.

 > ### {% icon hands_on %} (Optional) Hands-on: Re-run on the other datasets
 >